Nolan Arenado Player Props: Cardinals vs. Blue Jays

 - Arenado hit .293 with 42 doubles, a triple, 30 home runs and 55 walks.

-- Among the qualifying hitters in MLB play last year, his batting average ranked 18th, his on-base percentage ranked 26th, and he was fourth in the league in slugging.
+- Among qualified hitters last season, he ranked 18th in batting average, while his on-base percentage ranked 26th and he was fourth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.